-The 222 is capable of storing up to 99 presets of different amplifier / cabinets combinations.
-You can switch between presets by sending MIDI Program Change messages from your MIDI foot controler, or any other MIDI device connected to the 222's "MIDI IN" connector.
+The 444 offers the possibility to save up to 99 presets of different amplifier / cabinets combinations.
+You can switch between presets by sending MIDI Program Change messages from your MIDI foot controler, or any other MIDI device connected to the 444's "MIDI IN" connector.